-This project involved considerable renovations of Fire Stations 1-5.
+This project involved considerable renovations to Fire Stations 1-5.
 Substantial improvements included seismic retrofits, energy efficient enhancements, and accessibility upgrades.
 Seismic retrofits at all stations will allow for immediate occupancy following a 7.0 earthquake, facilitating a smooth transition into emergency response following a natural disaster.
 Traffic Pre-Emption systems were installed to speed response times and minimize negative effects of Code 3 responses on traffic patterns.
 Energy efficiency improvements were completed at each fire station, including the installation of solar panels on Stations 2-5, which are designed to offset 70% of electricity consumption of the old buildings.
 However, the solar panels are projected to offset more, as the building upgrades included new energy efficient lighting and windows.
-A celebration of the completion of these projects and a thank you to the community will take place on Saturday, October 13, 2018 at Station 2.
+A completion celebration and thank you to the community was held in October 2018.